mimblewimble/grin/README.md

 To learn more about the technology, read our [introduction](doc/intro.md).

 To build and try out Grin, see the [build docs](doc/build.md).

-For info on the Grin style guide, see the [style docs](doc/style.md).

 ## Philosophy